atilaneves/cmake-ide/README.md

 `auto-complete-clang` to work, since that's how clang itself works).

 And... that's it.
 It works by calling cmake and parsing the resulting JSON file with compiler flags.
-Set `cmake-ide-build-dir` to your project's root directory and you won't have to call CMake manually again (except for the first time to specify options).
+Set `cmake-ide-build-dir` to where your project is being built and you won't have to call CMake manually again (except for the first time to specify options).
 Best done with [directory local variables](https://www.gnu.org/software/emacs/manual/html_node/emacs/Directory-Variables.html).